S Corp filing: what small business owners need to know

 Step Two: Get an Employer Identification Number (EIN)

-If your business doesn’t already have an EIN or is required to get a new one, then you should file Internal Revenue Service (IRS) Form SS-4 to apply for an EIN.
+If your business doesn’t already have an EIN or is required to get a new one, you should file an Internal Revenue Service (IRS) Tax Form SS-4 to apply for an EIN.
 Find out more about getting an EIN.
-If you choose to form a new entity with Block Advisors, all of our packages include an EIN application, making it easy to check one more thing off of your list.

 Step Three: Filing the S Election

-To create an S Corp, your business must make an S election by mailing or faxing Form 2553 to the IRS by the S Corp filing deadline.
+To create an S Corp, your business must make an S election by mailing or faxing IRS Form 2553 to the IRS by the S Corp filing deadline.
 If you have an established business entity and are just learning about S Corp tax implications, you may still be able to change your election.
 Read Form 2553 late filing: Making up for lost time on S Corp elections to learn more about late election relief.

-Annual S Corp Tax Requirements
+Annual S Corp Tax Filing Requirements and IRS Tax Forms

 Ready to complete your S Corp filing?
 Block Advisors can help.
-Whether you’re starting from scratch or already have an entity, Block Advisors Business Formation tool can make the process easy – simply select “LLC+S Corp”.
+Whether you’re starting from scratch or already have an entity, Block Advisors’ business formation tool can make the process easy—simply select “LLC+S Corp”.
 You can also call the Block Advisors Business Formation hotline at 877-472-1095 to get started.

 Block Advisors by H&R Block logo